|

 Vejhon and inheritors of Kor's kingdom.
 Seizing the opportunity

-to get it right, Kor appointed Mantra to engineer Dal El's architecture
+to get it right, Kor appointed Mantra to engineer Dal El's curriculum

 into reality.
 And thus, the perfect Elite shellan